 What does bank-verified identity mean for providers of KYC solutions?

-Being a 100% digital and document-free solution, bank-verified digital identity offers a seamless journey that can be completed on mobile from anywhere within seconds.
-By leveraging bank-verified digital identity solutions, like OneID, KYC providers and businesses can expand their verified customer base and deliver a frictionless KYC journey.
+Bank-verified digital identity is a 100% digital and document-free solution that offers a seamless journey that can be completed on mobile from anywhere within seconds.
+By leveraging bank-verified digital identity solutions like OneID, KYC providers and businesses can expand their verified customer base and deliver a frictionless KYC journey.

 • A fast, KYC-compliant alternative to add to the KYC waterfall approach.